nidhi0684/Crowdfunding_ETL/README.md

    - subcategory.csv
    - campaign.csv
 4. Load the CSV files located under ./Resources folder into the corresponding PostgreSQL tables.
 5. Query the database to verify the data has been loaded correctly.
-Script "SELECT-queries.sql" located under ./Resources could be used for querying the populated tables.
+Script "SELECT-queries.sql" located under ./output folder could be used for querying the populated tables.